 115 Broad Street, Second Floor, Boston, MA 02110

 About Catalano Architects

 The New England Chapter of the Institute of Classical Architecture & Art has awarded Catalano Architects multiple Bulfinch Awards for their residential designs.
 Founded in 1987, the firm is a 20-strong team of designers and staffers.
 Together they have been inducted into the New England Home Hall of Fame and listed as a Top 50 American Home by Home and Architectural Trends.
 Principal and founder Thomas P. Catalano, AIA, studied architecture at the Rhode Island School of Design before beginning a career with an accomplished Boston firm.
-The work he has done with Catalano Architects has drawn press coverage from The New York Times Magazine, The Boston Globe, Ocean Home, Luxury Home Quarterly, Design New England, Beautiful Homes and House Beautiful.
+The work he has done with Catalano Architects has drawn coverage from The New York Times Magazine, The Boston Globe, Ocean Home, Luxury Home Quarterly, Design New England, Beautiful Homes, and House Beautiful.